-We began the Peer Mediation service at Bourne earlier this year.
-Pupils are trained in conflict resolution techniques to help resolve low level conflicts, address bullying, and prevent arguments in the playground.
+We began the Peer Mediation service at Bourne whereby pupils are trained in conflict resolution techniques to help resolve low level conflicts, address bullying, and prevent arguments in the playground.

 How do I apply to become a Problem Buster?

-You can apply to become a Problem Buster once you reach the summer term of Year 3.
-There is then a selection process:
+You can apply to become a Problem Buster at the beginning of the school year.

 What does the job involve?